Chicago Hitmen: NAHL team history

 The Chicago Hitmen played in the North American Hockey League from 2010 to 2012.
 The team first played in the 1,000-seat West Meadows Ice Arena in Rolling Meadows, Illinois.
 On June 4, 2010, the team announced that Steve Pronger was signed as head coach, coming to the Hitmen after serving as the head coach of the Chicago Blaze of the AAHL.

 Pronger was replaced prior to the 2011–12 season by Brent Agrusa.
 The team also relocated to the Fox Valley Ice Arena in Geneva, Illinois on a five-year lease.
 During the 2011–12 season, the Hitmen were reportedly locked out of the Fox Valley Ice Arena due to unpaid bills.
-The team and arena management came to short agreement to finish out the season but when the season was complete, the arena took the Hitmen owner ship to court over $100,000 in disputed charges.
+The team and arena management came to short agreement to finish out the season but when the season was complete, the arena took the Hitmen ownership to court over $100,000 in disputed charges.
 The Hitmen folded prior to the 2012–13 season.

 Season-by-season records

 NA3HL Jr. A Tier III

 The Hitmen organization began as the Chicago Force of the Central States Hockey League.
-That team continued to operate alongside the NAHL's Hitmen, and also were renamed as the Hitmen name for 2010–11.
+That team continued to operate alongside the NAHL's Hitmen, and also were renamed as the Hitmen name for 2011–12.
 In November 2010, the CSHL fell under the direction of the NAHL and changed its name to the North American 3 Hockey League (NA3HL).